PrismarineJS/mineflayer/docs/api.md

 Emitted for every server message, including chats.

- * `jsonMsg` - unmodified JSON message from the server
+ * `jsonMsg` - unmodified JSON message from the server.
+Might additionally have the following properties:
+   * unsigned - Unsigned message content.
+Only present in 1.19.2+, and only when the server allows insecure chat or the server modified the chat message without the user's signature
+   * plainMessage - Original message as plain text.
+Only present in 1.19.2+

  * `position` - (>= 1.8.1): position of Chat message can be
    * chat